TLA-FLAT/FLAT/docker/flat/README.md

 ## Provides ##

-On OSX you can find our your docker IP via the "docker-machine ip default" command.
-On unix machines you can use localhost.
+When using docker-toolbox on OSX you can determine your docker IP via the "docker-machine ip default" command.
+On unix machines or using the native OSX docker you can just use localhost.

  * Islandora, accessible via: http://IP/flat
  * Fedora Commons, accessible via: https://IP:8443/fedora/admin